Susyesus/To-Do-List/README.md

+# To-Do-List

-#📝 Django To-Do List App
+📝 Django To-Do List App

 A simple To-Do List web application built with Django.
 Users can create an account, add tasks, mark them as complete, and manage their daily activities.